Janaseva Vidyakendra Boys Residential School

 Janaseva Vidya Kendra (JSVK), commonly known as Janaseva Vidya Kendra Boys Hostel, is located on Magadi Road, Channenahalli, in Bangalore in the Indian state of Karnataka.
 It is a boys' hostel school.
 The school was built by educationists from Karnataka and began with 13 boys in 1972, growing to around 600 students ranging from 5th to 12th grade.
 The school celebrated its 25th year in 2000.

+The campus spans over 60 acres and is managed by the Janaseva Trust.

 The School celebrates its Annual Day in December month every year.

 The institution has started to construct a new building on campus.
 Bhoomi Pooja was performed on 30 April 2015.
 The chief guest was Sarasanghachalak Dr. Mohan Bhagavath.
 The work has been completed by 2020.

+History and institutional background

+The school began operations in 1972 under the management of the Janaseva Trust, initially educating a small group of 13 boys before expanding its facilities to handle hundreds of regional students.
+The academic curriculum is structured around traditional Indian culture, Sanskrit language study, and agricultural training alongside the formal state board parameters.

+Ideological links and expansion

+The institution maintains close cultural and ideological links to the Rashtriya Swayamsevak Sangh (RSS).
+On 30 April 2015, RSS Sarsanghachalak Dr. Mohan Bhagwat performed the Bhoomi Pooja (foundation stone laying ceremony) for a major infrastructural expansion of the school buildings, an event heavily covered during regional RSS conventions hosted on the campus grounds.
+The upgraded hostel dormitories and campus expansion project were fully completed by 2020.